100 mexicanos dijeron: Game Administration

 For main game play, see Family Feud.

-The game is administered like the U.S. version of the game, with three single value questions, a double, and a triple value question.
+The game is administered like the US version of the game, with three single value questions, a double value question, and a triple value question.
 MX$5,000 is awarded for winning the game.

-If neither family has three hundred points after four rounds, the fifth round is administered like the 1999-2003 US version (Anderson and first year of Karn) fourth round in that contestants will have the opportunity to pass or play, and the family loses control of the board on one strike.
+If neither family has three hundred points after four rounds, the fifth round is administered like the 1999-2003 US version (Anderson and first year of Karn) fourth round, in that contestants will have the opportunity to pass or play, and the family loses control of the board with only one strike.

 During "El Vitor's" stint as host, episodes began to feature celebrities playing the main game on behalf of civilian families chosen from the audience.
-However, two members of the civilian family play "Dinero Rapdio" (Fast Money).
+However, two members of the civilian family play "Dinero Rápido" (Fast Money).

 As of 2017, families of four compete in four rounds.
 The third question scores double points with only one "triple" question to follow.
-The runner-up family would receive MXN$10,000 (MXN$25,000 until 2018).
+The runner-up family would receive MX$10,000 (MX$25,000 until 2018).